-“Why can’t I stop thinking about him?”
-He is a constant thought that never leaves your mind and no matter how hard you try, you can’t shake him off.
+I can’t stop thinking about him.
+He is a constant thought that never leaves my mind and no matter how hard I try, I can’t shake him off.
+Sounds familiar?

 You try everything but you simply can’t get this man out of your mind, even though you know very well that he doesn’t deserve you giving him any more of your energy or time.